Final Expense Insurance Calculator

 Jason Stolz CLTC, CRPC

-The Final Expense Insurance Calculator on this page lets you see real-time quotes from multiple carriers so you can compare coverage amounts, premiums, and options in just a few minutes.
-Instead of guessing what a policy might cost, you can test different benefit amounts and pick a plan that matches both your goals and your budget.
+The Final Expense Insurance Calculator on this page lets you compare real-time quotes from multiple carriers in just a few minutes.
+Instead of guessing what a policy might cost, you can test different coverage amounts and premium ranges, then narrow in on options that fit your budget.
+Many people start with $10,000 to $25,000 and adjust from there based on local funeral costs and whether they want an extra cushion for travel, time off work, or unpaid expenses.

 At Diversified Insurance Brokers, we work with a wide range of insurers that specialize in final expense and burial coverage.
-We can help you coordinate this policy with any existing life insurance, retirement accounts, or other protection you already have, whether you’re exploring burial insurance for seniors or broader high-risk life insurance strategies.
+We also help you coordinate a final expense policy with protection you already have—whether that’s an existing life insurance policy, a retirement plan, or a simple savings strategy.
+If you’re exploring burial insurance for seniors or you’ve been told you may need a more flexible underwriting approach because of health history, we can help you sort through the options and choose the type of plan that matches your situation.

 What Is Final Expense Insurance?

-Final expense insurance—also called burial insurance or funeral insurance—is a small permanent life policy, usually between $5,000 and $40,000 in coverage.
-It’s designed to stay in force for your entire life as long as premiums are paid.
-When you pass away, your beneficiary receives the policy’s death benefit tax-free and can use it for:
+Final expense insurance—also called burial insurance or funeral insurance—is typically a small permanent life insurance policy, most often in the $5,000 to $40,000 range.
+Unlike term life insurance, it’s designed to stay in force for your entire life as long as premiums are paid.
+When you pass away, your beneficiary receives the death benefit and can use it for the expenses that tend to show up quickly.

 How the Final Expense Insurance Calculator Works